MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-consolidation-objects/create-a-consolidation-object.md

 [More Example: Create a consolidation with two elements.](#example-create-a-consolidation-with-two-elements)

-You want to create a new consolidation with the expression "(\{Customer Age=20 AND Customer=Aaby:Alen} + \{Customer City=Addison})" under the Public Objects folder in the MicroStrategy Tutorial project.
+You want to create a new consolidation with the expression "(\{Customer Age=20 AND Customer=Aaby:Alen} + \{Customer City=Addison})" under the Public Objects folder in the Strategy Tutorial project.
 The folder object ID is 98FE182C2A10427EACE0CD30B6768258.
 The project ID is 091B51154B22036C53CFBB9958B2E8FC.

 :::info